jonathanadel-dev/jonathanadel-dev/README.md

 ### 🔨 Currently Working On

-- **Qodum — scalability & architecture fixes.** Qodum runs smoothly with a handful of students but degrades under real load (e.g. lag at ~1,000 concurrent students).
-I'm actively diagnosing and fixing the underlying architectural bottlenecks, along with a broader pass of scalability-related bugs across the system.
+- **Qodum Web — MongoDB → PostgreSQL migration & architecture rework.** Qodum runs smoothly with a handful of students but degrades under real load (e.g. lag at ~1,000 concurrent students).
+I'm mid-migration off the original MongoDB schema onto a normalized PostgreSQL/Prisma setup, alongside converting the app's client-managed tab navigation into real Next.js routes and hardening server-side authorization across the app.
-- **Learnova** — building out a full-featured LMS from the ground up (Next.js, Tailwind, Prisma, PostgreSQL), currently past instructor onboarding and into the instructor dashboard UI.
+- **Qodum Mobile — full rebuild.** Rebuilding the companion mobile app from scratch on the React Native CLI (bare workflow, TypeScript) — student admissions, job openings, fee tracking, and dashboard flows, with a fully custom UI (no component library).
+Currently wiring it up to the same Postgres backend the web app runs on.

 ---